Why AMD Patients Need 2 Doctors

 A Low Vision doctor helps optimize your remaining vision with devices like magnifiers and telescopes.
 These aids can enlarge images so that you can see them in greater detail.
 Some aids are placed on special glasses to allow you to drive, read, write, or use a computer with sharper, clearer vision.
 Others can magnify images in your direct line of vision, allowing you to recognize facial details with clarity.

 Dr. Robert Stamm’s goal is to use your remaining vision to enable you to do the things you enjoy.
 If AMD makes it difficult for you to read books, drive to shop or run errands, enjoy screen time on your computer or smartphone, and spend time with friends or family, we can help.
-The staff at Low Vision Of Colorado can recommend the best visual aids and devices for you.
+The staff at Low Vision Of Nebraska can recommend the best visual aids and devices for you.

 Patients may show signs of AMD without even knowing it, until more noticeable symptoms develop, such as deteriorating vision.